Zygo/bees/README.md

 which must be copied to somewhere in `$PATH` and `$LD_LIBRARY_PATH` on the target system respectively.

+It will also generate `scripts/beesd@.service` for systemd users.
+This service makes use of a helper script `scripts/beesd` to boot the service.
+Both of the latter use the filesystem UUID to mount the root subvolume within a temporary runtime directory.

 ### Ubuntu 16.04 - 17.04:
 `$ apt -y install build-essential btrfs-tools uuid-dev markdown && make`